JWriter20/JankQlearningSnake/README.md

 # JankQlearningSnake

+A program that uses Q-learning in order to play the classic game "snake" and learn how to play the game.

 How to run: Open the QlearningSnake file, click anywhere with two fingers, and hit the run option

 Files: